Tips and recommendations

 Peripheriegeraete_3000x2000.jpg

-Connect peripheral devices directly to your monitor
+Connect peripheral devices directly to the monitor

 LAN_Cabel.jpg